ElMoNoW/bpaxz/fundamentals/getting-set-up/payback.md

 Right now kinda dry cause the DROP wax sell is ... not used

-IDEA add ;liquid to swap pool
+IDEA: add liquid to swap pool and resive benefits

 token
 GOLD and BOPIXBO